join-monster/join-monster/README.md

 Think of it as an alternative to Facebook's DataLoader if you're fetching from a SQL database.
 It's a little opionionated, but not an ORM.

 It is **NOT** a tool for automatically creating a schema for you GraphQL from your database or vice versa.
 You retain the freedom and power to define your schemas how you want.
 Join Monster simply "compiles" a GraphQL query to a SQL query *based on the existing schemas*.
 It fits into existing applications and can be seamlessly removed later or used to varying degree.
+And it works with Relay!

 ## The problem with GraphQL & SQL that we solve
 GraphQL is an elegant solution the round-trip problem often encountered with REST APIs.
 Many are using it in conjunction with the power of SQL databases.
 But how do we mitigate the number of roundtrips to our **database**?
 Consider the following schema: `Users` that have many `Posts` that have many `Comments`.